octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 ## Parameter definition
-A smart contracts generally have one or several entrypoints, but it is not mandatory.
+Smart contracts generally have one or several entrypoints, but it is not mandatory.
 At this point, the parameter definition will be skipped.
-They will be defined later in this chapter.
+They will be defined later on, in this chapter.
 To define a smart contract without any entrypoint:
 ```js
 type raffleEntrypoints is unit